 The contractual period normally follows the academic year, August 16 through May 15, a 9-month period.
 There are occasions when a contract may be granted for a 12-month period.
 In the event a faculty member moves from a 9-month contract, the base salary shall be increased on a 12/9 basis (i.e., the faculty member shall receive 6 additional pays).
-In the event a faculty member moves from a 12-month contract to a 9-month contract, the base salary shall be reduced by a 9/12 factor.
+In the event a faculty member moves from a 12-month contract, the base salary shall be reduced by a 9/12 factor.